 What Exactly is a Panic Button?

-As the name implies, a panic button is a button or switch that an individual activates within a business when there is an emergency that needs immediate attention.
-Panic buttons are often hidden from plain sight so they can be activated subtly or in secret.
+As the name implies, a panic button is a button or switch that an individual activates when there is an emergency that needs immediate attention.
+Panic buttons are often hidden from plain sight so they can be activated subtly or in secret by the correct individuals.